Quantum Cosmology in Krylov Space: Complexity and Entropy: Summary

 \section{Summary}

-In this manuscript, we studied the Krylov complexity for the wave function of a spatially flat, homogeneous, and isotropic universe in both the WDW quantum cosmology and sLQC.
-This provides a framework to understand how to map the dynamics of quantum cosmological models onto Krylov space and further explore the underlying quantum structure of these models by computing the Krylov complexity.
+In this manuscript, we studied the dynamics of the wave function of a spatially flat, homogeneous, and isotropic universe in Krylov space within both the WDW quantum cosmology and sLQC frameworks.
+Although these models are the simplest quantum cosmological models with only one gravitational degree of freedom, this work provides a framework for further exploring the underlying quantum structure of these models by computing the Krylov complexity and entropy, and demonstrates how these quantities may be found in quantum cosmological systems with a totally constrained Hamiltonian and no external time.
 The Krylov complexity, in essence, quantifies how coupled an operator or state becomes with powers of the Hamiltonian as a function of time.
 To calculate the Krylov complexity, the dynamics of the system are mapped to a one-dimensional Krylov chain, computed using the Lanczos algorithm.
 For the Krylov complexity of an initial state $\ket{\psi}$, the $n$th Krylov basis state is in correspondence with the $n$th power of the Hamiltonian acting on the state, $\hat{H}^n\ket{\psi}$.
 For the Krylov complexity of an initial operator $\hat{O}$, the $n$th element of the Krylov operator basis corresponds to the $n$th power of the Liouvillian superoperator acting on said operator, $\mathcal{L}^n\hat{O}$, where $\mathcal{L}\hat{O}=[\hat{H},\hat{O}]$.
 In computing the Lanczos coefficients, one can find the probability distribution of the time evolved state or operator over the Krylov chain.
 The Krylov complexity is defined as the average position of the Krylov wave function on this chain.
 As the system evolves in time, the initial state or operator spreads in the Hilbert space as dictated by Schr\"odinger's or Heisenberg's equation, and the Krylov complexity captures this spread.
 Based on the Krylov complexity, it is also possible to compute a Krylov entropy function from the probability distribution on the Krylov chain.
+To our knowledge, this is the first work to connect Krylov complexity directly with canonical quantum cosmology, and the first to use this framework to investigate how polymerized quantum geometry changes complexity and entropy.